awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 ![\[log file sync errors\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/perf_insights_7.png)

-## Analyzing Statistics for Running Queries<a name="USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics"></a>
+## Analyzing statistics for running queries<a name="USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics"></a>

-In Amazon RDS Performance Insights, you can find statistics on running queries in the **Top *load\_items*** section\.
-To view these statistics, view top SQL\.
+In Amazon RDS Performance Insights, you can find statistics on running queries in the **Top SQL** section\.
 Performance Insights collects statistics only for the most common queries\.
 Typically, these match the top queries by load shown in the Performance Insights dashboard\.

 ### Statistics for MariaDB and MySQL<a name="USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.MySQL"></a>